Can You Drink On Ibuprofen?

 Can You Drink Alcohol After Taking Ibuprofen 800mg?

 Studies have shown that taking ibuprofen with alcohol, especially 800 mg Ibuprofen, and alcohol, can increase the risk of gastrointestinal bleeding and ulcers.
-This is because both ibuprofen and alcohol can irritate the lining of the stomach and intestines, leading to inflammation and bleeding.
+This is because both ibuprofen and alcohol can aggravate the lining of the gut and intestines, leading to inflammation and bleeding.
 The risk of bleeding and ulcers is especially high when consuming high doses of ibuprofen with alcohol.

 Mixing alcohol with ibuprofen can also increase the risk of liver damage.
 The liver processes alcohol and ibuprofen, and taking them together can cause additional strain, leading to liver damage and other complications.